slatedocs/slate/source/includes/_message.md

 The format of the message body is different from each type of message, we have defined them in the section [Canonical Data Model](#message-protocol).

-In addition, for document message, the attributes in the message are changed within the message lifecycle:
+In addition, for document message, the attributes in the message are modified within the message lifecycle:

 - When sending *update request*, the message content should contain all attributes of the model.
 Moreover, contain additional information about what the message requested to change.
 This is stored in the '_changed' attribute
 - However, when the request is converted to an update decision, the broker will only keep the changed attributes in the message body.